h2non/jshashes/README.md

 * RIPEMD-160 <http://homes.esat.kuleuven.be/~bosselae/ripemd160.html>

 ## Usage
-jsHashes implement a simple object-oriented for easy and clean way to usage.
+`jsHashes` implement a simple object-oriented for easy and clean way to usage.
-Each algorithm had its respective 'class', providing encapsulation (public and private methods) and independence from others.
+Each algorithm had its respective `class`, providing encapsulation (public and private methods) and independence from others.

-All the 'classes' are defined inside the Object 'Hash' (like namespace implementation).
+All the `classes` are defined inside the Object called `Hash` (like namespace implementation).

 Here an example of how to create a new instance for each algorithm: